yashkhasbage25/AnonymizingAudioVisualData/_posts/2021-06-20-on-audio-anonymization.md

 ---
 layout: post
-title: How to anonymize audio?
+title: First steps of Anonymizing Audio
 ---

 The proposal stated 6 effects for anonymization: pitch, bass and treble, distortion, echo, reverb, and wah-wah effect